NYSE: CLOSED

 A Nevada Gold Project Just Got More Interesting

-P2 Gold Inc. (TSX-V: PGLD | OTCQB: CTIMF) reported drilling results from a part of its Nevada property that had never been tested before.
+P2 Gold Inc. (TSX-V: PGLD | OTCQB: PGLDF) reported drilling results from a part of its Nevada property that had never been tested before.
 The results came back with some of the highest gold grades the project has seen.
 For investors following gold and copper developers, the combination of high grade, completely new ground, and a project already moving toward a production decision warrants a close look.

 P2 Gold is focused on one asset: the Gabbs Project, a gold and copper deposit located on the Walker Lane Trend in Nye County, Nevada, one of the most mining-friendly states in the United States.
 The project has paved road access, power infrastructure, and water supply already in place, advantages that comparable projects in more remote locations do not always carry.
-An independent economic study completed in October 2025 assessed the project's potential to support a long-life, mid-scale mine, and work to support a feasibility study is now underway.
+An independent economic study completed in October 2025 assessed the project's potential to support a long-life, mid-scale mine, and work to support a Feasibility Study (FS) is now underway.

 What the Drill Results Actually Showed